minhnhat2001vt/Code-Validating-Multi-Agent-LLMs/README.md

 - **Code Validation**: Automatically tests the generated code to ensure correctness and functionality.
 - **Interactive Interface**: Provides a user-friendly interface built with [Gradio](https://gradio.app/) for real-time interaction with the agents.
 - **Secure Execution**: Implements safeguards (e.g., optional Docker support) for secure code execution.
+- **Local Storage**: Saves the generated and validated code inside a local folder named `coding` for future reference.

 ## Project Pipeline
 1. **User Request**: The user submits a request to generate code for a specific task.